Dogzhou/aws-solutions-architect-associate-notes/README.md

 - Availability

 __ELBs__ can manage traffic within a region and not between regions.

+By default, the load balancer routes requests __evenly__ across its Availability Zones.

 __For unstable scaling behavior__, that is scaling multiple times frequently, the following things can be done —